djangocon/2021.djangocon.us/_schedule/talks/2019-09-23-17-00-t2-the-promised-django-land-the-tale-of-one.md

 ## Chapter 2: Making it a reality

-The plan, what support we neede to make it happen, the sweat and toil and technical challenges of actually doing it.
+The plan, what support we needed to make it happen, the sweat and toil and technical challenges of actually doing it.

 ## Chapter 3: Living in the new reality
 How this is working out for us 2 years later, decisions that made our lives easier, struggles we still face